stensonb/chef-julia/README.md

-other crap happening soon, some changes here
+more stuff tooother crap happening soon, some changes here

 chef-julia
 ==========